binaryphile/concorde/README.md

 A script runs and accomplishes a task.
 A library provides functions for scripts but doesn't usually do anything itself.

-Shpec needs to treat the script as a library however.
+shpec needs to treat the script as a library however.
 Can we have a script that acts like a library too?
 (Spoiler: yes)

 I'll add concorde and call one of its functions: